 The Jungle Book by Rudyard Kipling

 This would be another great book/movie comparison!
-We never got to see the new Jungle Book movie while it was still in theaters but are super excited to rent it once it comes out on video.
-This version is broken up into two separate “books” with lots of shorter tales in each book, making it perfect for listening to in short segments.
+This audiobook for kids is broken up into two separate “books” with lots of shorter tales in each book, making it perfect for listening to in short segments.

 Mary Poppins by P.L.
 Travers

 I am including this audiobook more for me than for anyone else.
 I have never read Mary Poppins and have been wanting to read the original book ever since I saw Saving Mr. Banks a few years ago.
 Yet another classic that is sure to be enjoyed by the entire family!